-Cape Fear Academy Students Win Awards at Summer Journalism Institute
+Cape Fear Academy Students Receive Honors in Journalism

-Cape Fear Academy's newspaper, The Hurricane, edited by Fields Pierce and Betsy Williams, earned an Honor designation and honorable mentions in both design and graphics.More than 400 middle and high school journalism students and teachers participated in the institute, which includes training by UNC journalism faculty and other professional journalists.
-NCSMA directs and monitors student journalism in state high schools.
+All were recognized at the annual institute, in which high school journalism students and teachers from across the state participated.
+The institute includes training by UNC journalism faculty and other professional journalists.
+NCSMA supports and monitors student journalism in state high schools.

 Rising senior Julia Andrews was named as student president of NCSMA.
 The president presides at the opening and closing sessions of the Institute, works closely with the director during the year, and serves on the Institute Planning Committee.
 She will lead all student activities at the 2015 Institute.

 Twelve Publications students accompanied their adviser, Mrs. Jan Reid, to the four-day Institute: Julia Andrews, Kate Brennan, Savanah Knowles, Shephard Sullivan, Hannah Williams, Rip Judge, Emily Norris, Josh Reda, Max Middleton, Erin Sweeney, Kelly Butler, and Alex Koch.
 They took classes in theme development, design, writing, coverage, leadership, and photography.
 Andrews and Williams earned first place in the yearbook class competition for their thematic presentation of the 2015 yearbook.